 The code you write will directly impact the hiring and fairness of the industry.
 As we scale, we’re building out new services such as making the user experience more self-service, creating more customization, and ensuring communications through our platform are tailored to each companies’ voice.
 We’re looking for folks who are excited about tackling these challenges and share our vision of eliminating inconsistent interviews and restrictive screening processes.

 In addition to our full-time engineers building the Karat platform, we also have a separate team of freelance interview engineers (IVEs), who use the platform and Karat questions to conduct the technical interviews.
 Sometimes we also hire full-time engineers who started as freelance interview engineers (see Promotes From Within below).
 We’re currently a full-time team of roughly 110 and have hired around 34 employees in the last six months, with a goal of growing to ~300 by 2023.
-In exciting news, we recently closed a $110M Series C with a $1.1B valuation, which will help us with our goal of growing to ~300 by 2023.
+In exciting news, we recently closed a $110M Series C with a $1.1B valuation, which will help us with our goal of growing to ~300 company-wide by 2023.
 If you’re excited about the long-standing impact we can have if we fulfill our goals, we’d love to hear from you!

 Team is Diverse

 We’re proud to work with people who have different backgrounds and life experiences.

 Engineers on the team come from small startups and large publicly traded tech companies; some started here as interns; some are new parents.
 Thirty percent of the engineering team identifies as not white, and 20% as not male.
 We also have folks who are more extroverted and love to pair program, while others are introverted and prefer to have more heads-down time.
 Several of our summer interns this year came from the Brilliant Black Minds project and have decided to stay on part-time.
 We rely on different perspectives to challenge bias and help us build the best product possible.